openfaas/faas-cli/README.md

 $ brew install faas-cli
 ```

+Note: The `brew` release may not run the latest minor release but is updated regularly.

-> The contributing guide has instructions for building from source
+> Build from source: the contributing guide has instructions for building from source and for configuring a Golang development environment.

 ### Run the CLI